Metric compatibility and Levi-Civita Connections on Quantum Groups: Riemannian Geometry on Quantum Groups

 is the unique Levi-Civita connection for $\mathbf{g}$.
 Surjectivity of $\Phi_\mathbf{g}$ provides existence while injectivity of $\Phi_\mathbf{g}$ ensures uniqueness of the Levi-Civita connection. \end{theorem} \begin{proof} We prove that (\ref{eq24}) is a Levi-Civita connection for $\mathbf{g}$.
-First of all,
+First of all, the map